lukepate/logger/aritcle.md

 ## Why do we need  logging?

 Any good application with active users needs to be maintained.
 Part of that maintenance phase consists of analyzing your application's activity for potential bugs.
-Effective logging in some cases may become the last line of defense

-Ask anyone who's ever had to debug any serious production bug without efficient logging and they'll most likely agree and bring up some horror story.
+Effective logging in some cases may become the last line of defense when a debugging a critical production issue.
+Ask anyone who's ever had to debug any serious production bug without efficient logging and they'll most likely agree and bring up some war story and how it could have been prevented by better error logging.

 ## What Info should we log?